freeformz/logglier/README.md

 Overview
 --------

-Posts Logger messages to Loggly using the HTTP API.
+Send logged messages to Loggly using either the HTTP API or Syslog/UDP.

+Can be used in place of Ruby's Logger <http://www.ruby-doc.org/stdlib/libdoc/logger/rdoc/>

 Usage